 Transactions with related party shall be conducted adopting normal system & procedure of the company applicable on that transaction as if they are entered with unrelated party.

-All material related party transactions, as per applicable provisions of the Companies Act, 2013/ Listing Agreement, will be placed for approval of the shareholders of the company.
+All material related party transactions, as per applicable provisions of the Companies Act, 2013/ Listing Regulations, will be placed for approval of the Shareholders of the Company.

-Shriram Pistons & Rings (SPR) has an exceptional lineage of the Shriram Group, one of India’s oldest and most reputed industrial houses.
+Shriram Pistons & Rings Ltd. has an exceptional lineage of the Shriram Group, one of India’s oldest and most reputed industrial houses.